na-na-hi/renget/archive/how2playba.md

 >I just missed the X banner, will she get a rerun?
 Students attached to a story event get a rerun, including limited units.
 Otherwise the chance is pretty slim.
 See https://bluearchive.wiki/wiki/Banner_List for future banners.

+If it's a limited unit they seem to be getting a yearly rerun.
+Anniversary units can be rolled during anniversary banners, but won't be sparkable.

 >Should I join a (/bag/) club?
 Yes.
 It's 10 AP daily, an extra source of credits, and it lets you borrow hyper invested students for Total Assault, Joint Exercise, and Conquest.